Uganda: Administrative divisions

-As of 2022, Uganda is divided into four Regions of Uganda and 136 districts.
+Uganda is divided into four Regions of Uganda and 136 districts.
 Rural areas of districts are subdivided into sub-counties, parishes, and villages.
 Municipal and town councils are designated in urban areas of districts.

 Political subdivisions in Uganda are officially served and united by the Uganda Local Governments Association (ULGA), a voluntary and non-profit body which also serves as a forum for support and guidance for Ugandan sub-national governments.

 Parallel with the state administration, five traditional Bantu kingdoms have remained, enjoying some degrees of mainly cultural autonomy.
 The kingdoms are Toro, Busoga, Bunyoro, Buganda, and Rwenzururu.
-Furthermore, some groups attempt to restore Ankole as one of the officially recognised traditional kingdoms, to no avail yet.
+Some groups attempt to restore Ankole as one of the officially recognised traditional kingdoms, to no avail yet.
 Several other kingdoms and chiefdoms are officially recognised by the government, including the union of Alur chiefdoms, the Iteso paramount chieftaincy, the paramount chieftaincy of Lango and the Padhola state.